Tracey Ullman Takes on New York: Background

 After ending her eponymous Fox show in 1990, Ullman chose to take a break from television and concentrate on motherhood, having given birth to her second child in 1991.
-That same year, her husband, independent British television producer, Allan McKeown placed a bid a television franchise in the South of England.
-Along with his bid he included a potential television programming lineup which included a Tracey Ullman special.
-When his bid was successful, Ullman created the ITV comedy special, Tracey Ullman: A Class Act, which lampooned the British class system.
-After its success, the American cable network HBO became interested in her doing a special for them.
+That same year, her husband, independent British television producer Allan McKeown, placed a bid for a television franchise in the South of England.
+Along with his bid, he included a potential television programming lineup, which included a Tracey Ullman special.
+When his bid was successful, Ullman created the ITV comedy special Tracey Ullman: A Class Act, which lampooned the British class system.
+Following its success, the American cable network HBO became interested in her doing a special for them.
 The one caveat was that the show focus on an "American" subject.
 Ullman chose New York.
-The special entitled Tracey Ullman Takes on New York was filmed on location in Manhattan over a period of three weeks.
-Three new characters were created for her to portray, along with Class Act characters Janie Pillsworth, and Janie's mother, Jackie.
+The special, titled Tracey Ullman Takes on New York, was filmed on location in Manhattan over a period of three weeks.
+Three new characters were created for her to portray, along with Class Act characters Janie Pillsworth and Janie's mother, Jackie.
 Weeks after the special's broadcast, HBO aired Tracey Ullman: A Class Act on November 23, 1993, the special that initially sparked their interest.
 After the success of both specials, HBO became interested in Ullman doing a "takes on" series.
 Ullman and her husband agreed, and the pair set up production in Los Angeles in 1995 to begin work on Tracey Takes On...

 Format

-The special is split into three acts with one bit (Linda Granger being hit by a bus) shown from the point-of-view of two different characters: Penny Johnson and Fern Rosenthal (who causes the accident).
+The special is split into three acts with one segment (Linda Granger being hit by a bus) shown from the points of view of two different characters: Penny Johnson and Fern Rosenthal (who causes the accident).